atomicrobot/Carbon-Android/README.md

 To see what the dependency tree currently looks like:
 - `./gradlew app:dependencies`

-To see what dependencies might be out of date:
-- `./gradlew app:dependencyUpdates -Drevision=release`
-- Note: This has been hit and miss lately.
-You can also check Lint for obsolete dependency warnings.

 ## Continuous Integration Setup

 These are written in the context of a TeamCity CI setup.